Privacy Practices and Policies

-While PreventionGenetics does not anticipate having access to your psychotherapy notes, PreventionGenetics may use or disclose your psychotherapy notes as required by law; for treatment, payment, or health care operations; to defend itself in a legal action or other proceeding brought by you; or to avert a serious threat to health or safety.
+While PreventionGenetics does not anticipate having access to your psychotherapy notes, PreventionGenetics may use or disclose your psychotherapy notes as required by law: for treatment, payment, or health care operations; to defend itself in a legal action or other proceeding brought by you; or to avert a serious threat to health or safety.
 Any other use and disclosure of your psychotherapy notes requires your written authorization.

 COMMUNICATIONS ABOUT PRODUCTS AND SERVICES

-We may use and disclose your Protected Health Information to contact you about other PreventionGenetics products and services which we believe may be of interest to you.
+We may use and disclose your Protected Health Information to contact you about other PreventionGenetics products and services that we believe may be of interest to you.
 Otherwise, any use or disclosure of Protected Health Information for marketing purposes requires your written authorization.

 SALE OF YOUR INFORMATION

 PreventionGenetics will not sell or otherwise share your Protected Health Information to third parties unless you provide written authorization.